srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa/source/index.rst

 Hardware Requirements
 *********************

-For this application note, the following hardware is required:
+For this application note, the following hardware is used:

 	* An Amari Callbox with 5G NSA support (this example uses the Callbox Classic)
 	* A PC running a Linux based OS (e.g. Ubuntu)